 Now we’ll wrap some text around the top of the circle as a finishing touch.

 And with that the design is complete!
 You can color it in however you’d like.
 Just make sure to convert the strokes to paths once you’re finished, as I did in the video tutorial.

-If you have any questions simply leave a comment below.
+If you have any questions, or if any part of this lesson was unclear, simply leave a comment below.
 As always, thanks for watching!